chanyl-nicole/CFG_Nano_Project_Travel/README.md

 6) tests.py:

 	- This file can be run to test that the functions on main.py work as expected.
+	- *** In order run the tests created for the functions in the main.py module, the following command must be run on the terminal: python3 -m unittest tests.py***

 ##### Instructions on how to run the app